Flag Design Principles

 Some poorly-designed city flags

-The Raleigh flag of 1899 was designed with good intentions.
-The design committee sought to convey Raleigh’s identity as the City of Oaks and acknowledge the eponymic Sir Walter Raleigh.
-Unfortunately, the flag of 1899 doesn’t follow good design principles.
+The Raleigh flag of 1960 contains important symbolism.
+Its designers sought to convey Raleigh’s identity as the City of Oaks and acknowledge the eponymic Sir Walter Raleigh.
+Unfortunately, the flag of 1960 doesn’t follow good design principles.
 It’s complex, uses too many colors, has unreadable letters and numbering, and is generally indistinct and uninspiring.